javierperez98/weatherPage/README.md

 <!-- Provide a short description explaining the what, why, and how of your project.
 What was your motivation?
 Why did you build this project?
 What problem does it solve?
 What did you learn? -->

-- In this project I created a Desktop, laptop, tablet and mobile responsive weather forecast webpage.
-- The layout was created using Bootstrap v4.
+- In this project I created a mobile responsive weather forecast search app using the Open Weather Map Api.
+The layout was created using Vue.js 3, TypeScript and Sass.
-- The weather data was provided using Jquery and Open weather API.
-- I really tested myself creating this webpage when it came to Javascript and Jquery because it is an area I lack in.
-- None the less I feel very proud of the page I created and Learned a lot in the process.
-- I learned how to properly use Jquery functions and syntax, Bootstrap design and Javascript syntax.

 ## `Table of Contents`